The Lowest Calorie Desserts at Dairy Queen (DQ)

 4. Vanilla Orange Bar – 70 Calories (Second Lowest Calorie Dessert)

 After the chocolate fudge bar, the vanilla orange bar is a great DQ classic.
-It has 70 calories, 0 grams of saturated fat, 6 grams of fiber (which is a lot!!), and only 4 grams of sugar.
-Order the Vanilla Orange Bar at Dairy Queen if you are counting calories and want to keep sugar count low.
+The Vanilla Orange Bar at Dairy Queen has 70 calories, 0 grams of saturated fat, 6 grams of fiber (which is a lot!!), and only 4 grams of sugar.

 5. Kid’s Ice Cream Cone – 170 Calories